Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 ✔ Index html generation complete.
 ```

 This will show if the compilation is successful.
+Press the return key to return to the command line.

-## The first time you run this, you'll get an error and will need to install the node_modules
+## The first time you run this, you might get an error (probably not) and may need to install the node_modules manually
 cd /tangerine/tangy-form
 npm install
 ## End first time setup